How to Apply

 For approved grants, the Foundation staff will work with the grantee on payment date and grant report timing that will be included in a Grant Agreement.
 Grant Agreements can be digitally signed and must be completed prior to any payments.
 To facilitate payments faster, applicants should include their ACH information in the online grant system.
 The Foundation staff will not ask for ACH information over email nor any other unsecure means of communication.

 KEY APPLICATION ELEMENTS

-Program activities should provide details about what will occur during the grant period, including activities planned, their frequency and duration, and identify participants or beneficiaries.
-A detailed description of each program component serves not only to delineate activities intended to occur during a program year, it also provides context for assessing the program’s implementation at year-end.
+Program activities should provide details about what will occur during the grant period.
+This includes activities planned, their frequency and duration, and participants or beneficiaries.
+A detailed description of each program component should highlight planned activities during a program year.
+That way, it provides context for assessing the program’s implementation at year-end.

-Before implementing a program, an organization should outline measurable short-term outcomes that will demonstrate the change expected to occur as a result of the program activities.
+Before implementing a program, an organization should outline measurable short-term outcomes.
+This will demonstrate the change expected to occur as a result of the program activities.
 This type of information provides important benchmarks for determining if a program is creating the desired results that will lead to its ultimate goal.

 The long-term impact of a project is reflected in the cumulative or lasting changes it effects.
 Establishing tangible, long-term goals and identifying indicators of success helps to guide the direction of a program and provides a framework for assessing its effectiveness over time.

 Before you apply, ensure you have the following documents: